jonnonz1/nz-statute-book/acts/public/2009/criminal-proceeds-recovery-act-2009.md

   (a) to answer questions with respect to any matter that the Commissioner has reason to believe may be relevant to the investigation or to any proceedings under this Act:
   (b) to supply any information with respect to any matter that the Commissioner has reason to believe may be relevant to the investigation or to any proceedings under this Act:
   (c) to produce for inspection any documents that the Commissioner has reason to believe are in the person's possession or control or may be relevant to the investigation or to any proceedings under this Act.
-(2) Every application under this section must be made in writing and on oath, and must contain the following particulars:
+(2) Every application under this section must be made in the manner provided in relation to a search warrant in sections 99 and 100 of the Search and Surveillance Act 2012, and must contain the following particulars:
   (a) the grounds on which the application is made:
   (b) a description of the information that is sought:
   (c) a description of the document or documents production of which is sought.
+(3) Every person commits an offence who makes an application for an examination order that contains any assertion or other statement known by the person to be false.
+(4) Every person who commits an offence against subsection (3) is liable on conviction to imprisonment for a term not exceeding 1 year.

 **Examination order**